mpascha61/CircuitPython/README.md

 ### Reflection
 What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
 Your ultimate goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.

+Changing the code to swtich colors and timing was fairly simple but I had issues with the actual neopixel download not being in my student drive.